hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 > He'll not be quietly condemned by fools,
 >
-> Or coster-monger teachers, or their tools,
+> Or costermonger teachers, or their tools,
 >
-> But will reply, ay, o'er and o'er again,
+> But will reply, aye, over and over again,
 >
 > And prove he has grounds and reason to complain.
 >
 > Yet to be judged will willingly submit,
 >
-> By those who have candour, judgment, taste, and wit;
+> By those who have candour, judgement, taste, and wit;
 >
 > And such as can the subject comprehend,
 >